DoESLiverpool/somebody-should/CONTRIBUTING.md

 You can view an agile board of issues sorted in to these priorities via our [Huboard](https://huboard.com/DoESLiverpool/somebody-should).

+Note: The priority labels use a specific [naming convention](https://github.com/huboard/huboard/wiki/Customizing-HuBoard) to make them compatible with Huboard.

 **Location**

 Add location labels when an issue relates to a specific part of the building or a room.